Bloody Show During Pregnancy

 - You feel that the water bag has ruptured.

-One of the most commonly asked questions related to bloody show is:
+One of the most commonly asked questions related to a bloody show are as follows:

 1. What Should I Do If I Experience Bloody Show?

-In case you experience a bloody show, you should monitor the bleeding, the colour of the discharge, and the rate and duration of contractions if any.
+In case you experience a bloody show, you should monitor the bleeding, the colour of the discharge, and the rate and duration of contractions, if any.
 This will establish if you are going into labour.
-If you are still in the first or second trimester of your pregnancy and you notice a bright red discharge, contact your doctor immediately as it may imply some serious issue.
-If you are 39 weeks pregnant with a bloody show but still no contractions, try not to get too worked up.
+If you are still in the first or second trimester of your pregnancy and you notice a bright red discharge, contact your doctor immediately, as it may imply some serious issues.
+If you are 39 weeks pregnant with a bloody show but still have no contractions, try not to get too worked up.
 It won’t be long before the contractions start.